 Format Offers Free Masterclass Series in Celebration of World Photography Day

-Level Up Your Photography Skills with Format, a Zenfolio Owned CompanyMenlo Park, CA, Aug.
+Level Up Your Photography Skills with Format, a Zenfolio Owned CompanyTORONTO, CA, Aug.
 17, 2023 (GLOBE NEWSWIRE) --

 Format, the leading portfolio website provider for photographers, artists and creative professionals, is demonstrating its commitment to assisting photographers perfect their craft in celebration of World Photography Day.
 Starting Saturday, August 19, 2023, photographers will have free 30-day access to Format’s critically acclaimed Masterclass Video Series, “How to run a successful photography business.”